JyothsnaTiruveedhula/6Companies30Days-Challenge/README.md

 # 6Companies30Days-Challenge

-6 Companies 30 Days Challenge
 Hey there!
 I'm Jyothsna Devi, and I'm diving headfirst into the 6 Companies 30 Days Challenge by the Arsh Goyal.

-In this repo i am uploading solutions for 6companies30dayschallenge
+In this repo i am uploading solutions for #6companies30dayschallenge

 Why This Challenge?
 I've taken up this challenge because: